-The PECUNIA Patient-Reported-Outcome-Measure-Mental Health Compendium (PECUNIA PROM-MH Compendium) is a Microsoft Excel©-based electronic library of non-disease specific PROMs used in MH research.
-The PECUNIA PROM-MH Compendium provides meta-data information of existing, publicly available generic PROMs suitable for use in (mental) health research and their applicability in multi-sectoral, multi-national and multi-person (economic) evaluations.
-It was developed by the Department of Health Economics, Center for Public Health, Medical University of Vienna as part of the Horizon 2020 research project PECUNIA (ProgrammE in Costing, resource use measurement and outcome valuation for Use in multi-sectoral National and International health economic evaluAtions - GA No 779292).
-In terms of outcome assessment, the project aimed for harmonization in multi-national, multi-sectoral and (where relevant) multi-person economic evaluations by addressing cross-country variations in utility measurement and harmonising methods for broader wellbeing measurement among others.
+The PECUNIA Patient-Reported Outcome Measure-Mental Health Compendium (PECUNIA PROM-MH Compendium, v.
+1.0, 4 Feb 2020) is a Microsoft Excel®-based electronic library of non-disease-specific PROMs used in mental health research.
+It provides metadata information about existing, publicly available generic PROMs suitable for use in (mental) health research and their applicability in multi-sectoral, multi-national and multi-person (economic) evaluations.
+The PECUNIA PROM-MH Compendium v.
+1.0 was developed by the Department of Health Economics, Center for Public Health, Medical University of Vienna as part of the Horizon 2020 research project PECUNIA (ProgrammE in Costing, resource use measurement and outcome valuation for Use in multi-sectoral National and International health economic evaluAtions - GA No 779292).
+In terms of outcome assessment, the project aimed for harmonisation in multi-national, multi-sectoral and (where relevant) multi-person economic evaluations by addressing cross-country variations in utility measurement and harmonising methods for broader wellbeing measurement, among others.

 Registration and access/permission

 Anyone wishing to use the PECUNIA PROM-MH Compendium for non-commercial research, healthcare and academic teaching activities can do so free-of-charge following registration.
 Please complete the Registration Form and return it to pecunia@meduniwien.ac.at.
-You need either Adobe Acrobat Reader or any other programme that can read a pdf File in order to open and fill out the Registration Form.
 Once registered, you will receive a link via email to view the PECUNIA PROM-MH Compendium.
-A short video presentation of the PROM-MMH Compendium is available here.
-If you have any questions about using the PROM-MH Compendium or have troubles with viewing it via the provided link, please contact us via email at pecunia@meduniwien.ac.at.
+A short video presentation of the PROM-MH Compendium is available here.

 The use of the PECUNIA PROM-MH Compendium is free for non-commercial purposes and is conditional upon citation of the PECUNIA PROM-MH Compendium in any resulting work/publication as follows: